-Winner: While both Drip’s Lead Score and Salesforce’s Einstein can help you create highly engaged segments for you to market to, the depth of insight that Einstein digs into is pretty intriguing.
+Winner: While both Drip and Salesforce can help you create highly engaged segments for you to market to, the depth of insight that Einstein digs into is pretty intriguing.
 Even though you might have to take Einstein’s customer number with a grain of salt since it’s predictive, Salesforce squeaks out a win here.

 5. Segmentation Capabilities

-We’re able to see how many times someone has looked at a specific product, what time of day they visit your website, what product they bought last month, and more.
-Then, you can take that info a segment your entire list of people to make meaningful and relevant marketing messages.
+We’re able to see how many times someone has looked at a specific product, what time of day they visit your online store, what product they bought last month, and more.
+And with Drip’s new Shopper Activity API, you’ll even have the opportunity to segment people based on the product they purchased and the brand they purchased.
+Take all of this info and segment your entire list of people to make meaningful and relevant marketing messages.